dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         static abstract TSelf Tan(TSelf x);

         // The following methods are approved but not yet implemented in the libraries
+        // These could be DIM if they had access to the constant 'Pi'

         static abstract TSelf AcosPi(TSelf x);